How to Prepare For GSoC (Google Summer of Code) – A Complete Guide

 - It will be great if you get your proposal reviewed by past GSoC students.
-(They will tell you the strong and weak point in your proposal)
+(They will tell you the strong and weak points in your proposal)

 - Mention the language or framework that you will use, you can include the diagram if there is any frontend project.
 Also, include your goals there.

 - Your project timeline should be well-formed so break down your plan in weeks.
 Mention your task from 1st week to last week.

-- Your proposal is going to be an advertisement in GSoC so you need to convince your mentor to give reasons that why you are the right person for the project.
+- Your proposal is going to be an advertisement in GSoC so you need to convince your mentor to give reasons why you are the right person for the project.

 Once you are ready with the proposal, share that with the community and ask for feedback.
 Feedback from them will help you to make your application better and will increase your chances to get shortlisted.
-After making improvements submit your final PDF and wait for results.
+After making improvements submit your final PDF and wait for the results.

 Check out some below proposals and get more ideas about them.

 5. Keep Contributing and Wait For the Result: